Zoom Large Meeting Feature

 8. Click Order Now once you are complete.

-For Large Meeting pricing, see our product page in ServiceNow.
+To view Large Meeting license pricing, please see our product brochure in ServiceNow.

 To cancel a Large Meeting add-on or change a cost center, please visit the Zoom Resource Management Portal.